IXP Manager can use sflow data to:

 n3k# conf t n3k(config)# feature sflow n3k(config)# sflow data-source interface Ethernet1/1 n3k(config)# ^Z n3k# test hardware internal bcm-usd bcm-diag-shell Available Unit Numbers: 0 bcm-shell.0> PortSampRate xe0 4096 0 bcm-shell.0> PortSampRate xe0 xe0: ingress: 1 out of 4096 packets, egress: not sampling, bcm-shell.0> quit n3k#

-Note that this command is not reboot persistent, and any time a TIX24X is rebooted, the command needs to be re-entered manually.
+Note that this command is not reboot persistent, and any time the switch is rebooted, the command needs to be re-entered manually.
 Note also that this configuration is untested.

 Brocade TurboIron 24X

 By default a TIX24X will export 100 sflow records per second.
 This can be changed using the following command:

 SSH@Switch# dm device-command 2762233 SSH@Switch# tor modreg CPUPKTMAXBUCKETCONFIG(3) PKT_MAX_REFRESH=0xHHHH